 The Company also enters into agreements with certain clients to process payment funds on their behalf.
 When an automated clearing house or automated teller machine network payment transaction is processed, a transaction is initiated to withdraw funds from the designated source account and deposit them into a settlement account, which is a trust account maintained for the benefit of the Company's clients.
 A simultaneous transaction is initiated to transfer funds from the settlement account to the intended destination account.
 These "back to back" transactions are designed to settle at the same time, usually overnight, such that the Company receives the funds from the source at the same time as it sends the funds to their destination.
 However, due to the transactions being with various financial institutions there may be timing differences that result in float balances.
 These funds are maintained in accounts for the benefit of the client which is separate from the Company's corporate assets.
-As the Company does not take ownership of the funds, the settlement accounts are not included in the Company's determination of its fee structure for clients and represents a portion of the payment for services performed by the Company.
+As the Company does not take ownership of the funds, the settlement accounts are not included in the Company's balance sheet.
+The Company is entitled to interest earned on the fund balances.
+The collection of interest on these settlement accounts is considered in the Company's determination of its fee structure for clients and represents a portion of the payment for services performed by the Company.
 The amount of settlement funds as of December 31, 2013 was \$284.0 million.